 “We view Nutanix as disruptive, as the hyper-converged market leader, and as the thought leader in hybrid cloud management,” says Ruykhaver.
 “The company is quickly transitioning to a software-only model and continues to show large deal traction in large enterprise.”

-Five-star Needham analyst Jack Andrews has reiterated his buy rating on the stock.
-Citing new opportunities following NTNX’s Frame acquisition, he had a very bullish price target of $63 as of March.
+Five-star Needham analyst Jack Andrews has reiterated his “buy” rating on the stock.
+Citing new opportunities following NTNX’s Frame acquisition, he had a very bullish price target of $46 as of May.
 Get the NTNX Stock Research Report.

-eCommerce giant Amazon (NASDAQ:AMZN) may already by one of the world’s biggest companies, but its potential among growth stocks is still unparalleled, even though the company reported mixed Q2 results.
+Internet giant Amazon (NASDAQ:AMZN) may already be one of the world’s biggest companies, but its potential among growth stocks is still unparalleled, even though the company took a hit on its Q3 results.

-Amazon stock earned $5.22 per share versus the $5.57 consensus, but still has a very consistent revenue growth of $63.4 billion and AWS cloud unit revenue of $5.38 billion.
+Amazon stock earned $4.23 per share versus the $4.26 consensus, but still had very consistent overall revenue of $70 billion and AWS cloud unit revenue of $9 billion.

 Revance Therapeutics (RVNC)